Walk Japan - Kumano Kodo Trail

 Meals Included: Breakfast, Lunch, Dinner

-Returning by bus to Kawayu Onsen, we've a final chance tonight for a rejuvenating dip in the hot spring waters.
+Returning to Kawayu Onsen by bus, we'll have a final chance for a rejuvenating dip in the hot spring waters this evening.

-Today's 7 kilometre/4.40 mile walk is expected to take around 3 hours and 30 minutes with a total ascent of approximately 600 metres/1969 feet and descent of 950 metres/3117 feet.
-Please note it is possible to take a public bus for part of today's route if you wish to shorten the length of the walk.
+Today's 7-kilometre/4.4-mile walk is expected to take around three hours and 30 minutes with a total ascent of approximately 600 metres/1,969 feet and descent of 950 metres/3,117 feet.
+Please note, it's possible to take a public bus for part of today's route if you'd like to shorten the length of the walk.

 Day 10: Kumano River Boat Trip To Hatayama Shrine; Train To Kii-Katsuura